Architecture

 What ships under the hood.

 The runtime is Rust end-to-end.
-The search substrate is Postgres FTS + pgvector.
+The search substrate is pluggable (keyword on Postgres FTS or Quickwit, vector on pgvector or Qdrant) selected by config, not code.
 The audit chain is Ed25519-signed Merkle epochs.
-The full list below — every layer is swappable; reference impls ship in the box.
+The full list below: every layer is swappable; reference impls ship in the box.

 Runtime & API